codemod-com/website/cms/automations/next-js-upsert-use-client-directive.md

 tags: automations
 date: 2023-11-30T17:34:17.366Z
 seo:
-  title: Next.js Upsert Use Client Directive | Intuita Automations og:title: Next.js Upsert Use Client Directive | Intuita Automations twitter:title: Next.js Upsert Use Client Directive | Intuita Automations
+  title: Next.js Upsert Use Client Directive | Codemod.com
+  og:title: Next.js Upsert Use Client Directive | Codemod.com
+  twitter:title: Next.js Upsert Use Client Directive | Codemod.com
   description: The automation will look for identifiers and string literals common
     for files that contain client-side code, such as React hooks or event handlers.